top of page

 Report 2019

-The year of 2019 was an impactful one for AfroResistance.
-We went through a name change from the Latin American and Caribbean Community Center, to AfroResistance, and with that we reaffirmed our commitment to Black People from Latin America and the Caribbean and our mission to educate and organize for human rights, democracy and racial justice throughout the Americas.
+2019 was a transformative year for AfroResistance.
+Following our name change from the Latin American and Caribbean Community Center, we reaffirmed our commitment to Black communities across Latin America and the Caribbean and to advancing human rights, democracy, and racial justice throughout the Americas.

 Supporting Black